-Girl, 10, Who Vanished While Walking Home Alone from Friend's House Is Found Dead 9 Years Later
+Girl, 10, Who Vanished While Walking Home Alone from a Friend's House Is Found Dead Years Later

 “We’ve brought Lindsey home.
 We’ve recovered her,” he said, to audible reaction from those in the room.

 Lindsey was last seen alive on June 26, 2009.
-She and her mom and older brother had moved to rural McCleary, Washington, two years earlier.
+She and her mom and older brother had moved to rural McCleary two years earlier.

 The night she disappeared, Lindsey went to a friend’s house for a possible sleepover — then headed back home alone after the other girl’s mom said no.